 A key element that’s apparent in the very best squash movers, is the speed of their feet and their ability to make very quick short steps when approaching the ball and adjusting their position.

-Footwork and coordination can often be a difficult attribute to understand how to directly train, so we’ve included a selection of some of our favourite drills in the fitness area of the site.
+Footwork and coordination can often be a difficult attribute to understand how to directly train, so we’ve included a selection of some of our favourite drills on the SquashSkills Training app.

 Being such a portable and inexpensive apparatus, it’s well worth the squash player investing in one to keep in their bag to break out for use, for a warm-up in particular – giving the double benefit of a quick burst of coordination work, along with a good general warm-up for the lower body.
 While impressive, some of the more elaborate drills often seen on social media video show-reels are probably a bit unnecessary, but there are a good range of more straightforward drills well worth incorporating.

 Along with increasing your power, and developing your footwork/coordination, it’s important to also include ‘live’ drills where you put everything together in a real-world situation to fine-tune the improvements that you’ve built.